 Lymphocytosis (high lymphocyte count)

 Lymphocytosis (lim-foe-sie-TOE-sis), or a high lymphocyte count, is an increase in white blood cells called lymphocytes.
-Lymphocytes are an important part of the immune system.
-They help fight off diseases, so it's normal to see a temporary rise in the number of lymphocytes after an infection.
+Lymphocytes help fight off diseases, so it's normal to see a temporary increase after an infection.

 A count significantly higher than 3,000 lymphocytes in a microliter of blood is generally considered to be lymphocytosis in adults.
 In children, the threshold for lymphocytosis varies with age.
-It may be as high as 9,000 lymphocytes per microliter.
-The exact thresholds for lymphocytosis may vary slightly from one lab to another.
+It can be as high as 9,000 lymphocytes per microliter.
+The exact thresholds for lymphocytosis can vary slightly from one lab to another.

 - Infection (bacterial, viral, other)